anton-tchekov/editor/README.md

 ## TODO

-- Bugs
-	- Multi-line comment `/* */`
+- Syntax Hightligher Multi-line comment `/* */`

-	- When using the up and down arrow keys, cursor does not always line up on the same collumn due to tabs being wider than other characters
+- BUG: When using the up and down arrow keys, cursor does not always line up on the same collumn due to tabs being wider than other characters

-- Add UTF-8 german umlaut support and maybe cyrillic?
+- Add UTF-8 german umlaut and cyrillic support

 - Text Selection
 	- Select All (Ctrl+A)